 Tender, light and neither too buttery nor too sweet, these breakfast scones feature sweet bursts of dried apricot followed by the mildly assertive nip of crystallized ginger (which can be omitted if you aren’t a fan).
 With a pat of melting butter, a spoonful of apricot preserves or orange marmalade, and a tall glass of orange juice (or an aromatic cup of Apricot Tea), you’ve just found a few moments of morning serenity.

-- 2 cups King Arthur Unbleached All-Purpose Flour
+- 2 cups Unbleached All-Purpose Flour

-- 1 teaspoon ground ginger
+- 1 tsp ground ginger

-- 1 tablespoon baking powder
+- 1 tbsp baking powder

-- 1 teaspoon salt
+- 1 tsp salt

-- 4 tablespoons butter cut into small pieces
+- 4 tbsp butter cut into small pieces

 - 1/4 cup granulated sugar

-- 2 tablespoons finely minced crystallized <a href=http://www.culinarycafe.com/Spices_Herbs/Gi
+- 2 tbsp crystallized ginger finely minced

 - Preheat the oven to 425°F. In a large mixing bowl, combine the flour, ground ginger, baking powder and salt.
 Cut in the butter with a pastry blender or a fork until the mixture resembles coarse crumbs.
 Mix in the sugar, crystallized ginger and apricots with your hands to distribute all the ingredients evenly.
 Add the cup of buttermilk gradually, mixing gently to form a soft dough.

-Shape the dough into a ball and knead it briefly on a lightly floured work surface.
+- Shape the dough into a ball and knead it briefly on a lightly floured work surface.
 Divide the dough in half and pat each half into a 1/2-inch thick round, 5 inches in diameter.
 Cut each round into six triangles, and transfer the triangles to an ungreased or parchment-lined baking sheet.